Questabird – more like Questafun! AWS is reviewing the iPhone app now available for free download from the App Store. It is also available on Android.

 There are extensive kangaroo population surveys undertaken in Australia throughout the kangaroo harvesting commercial zones.
 Population estimates from these areas are used to set yearly harvesting quotas to ensure a sustainable kangaroo population and industry.
 However, there are extensive areas outside of the commercial zone with kangaroos that are not included in these population estimates.
 There hasn’t been a national population estimate of kangaroo numbers in Australia since 1987 (Caughley et al 1987).
 Australian Wildlife Services is undertaking a project that will aim to utilise known population densities in the commercial zone to extrapolate to the un-surveyed areas for the red kangaroo, eastern grey kangaroo, western grey kangaroo.
 Extrapolation will be undertaken using ecologically based GIS modelling and Maximum Entropy Modeling (MAXENT - run through the Atlas of Living Australia’s Spatial Portal).
 Using climatic and physical environmental variables, Australian Wildlife Services is attempting to define why are kangaroos where they are and why some densities are greater than others.
 The aim is to produce a conservative population estimate of the three species in Australia.

 The Rotary Club of Canberra Burley Griffin visited Toogimbie IPA with Australian Wildlife Services in August 2013 in order to meet with the Nari Nari Tribal Council and traditional owners about possible Rotary Support for their cultural and land management activities.
 The rangers and traditional owners guided Rotary around their property (an Indigenous Protected Area) and discussed some of the issues that they face.
-Out of the trip, Rotary commissioned a report to develop the ideas of the Toogimbie IPA’s management of water allocations and wetland restoration, and to discuss possible Rotary support projects.
-For more info on the good work of CBG Rotary see here.
+Out of the trip, Rotary commissioned a report to develop the ideas of the Toogimbie IPA’s management of water allocations and wetland restoration, and to discuss possible Rotary support projects and scholarships for Indigenous students.

 Australian Wildlife Services partnered with the Canberra Museum and Gallery (CMAG), the ACT Environment and Sustainable Development Directorate and ACT Surveyor-Generals Office to produce a series maps depicting how the vegetation and landscape of Canberra might have been like before European settlement based on observations by early explorers and surveyors.

-The maps are part of the the 2113: A Canberra Odyssey exhibition open at CMAG between Sat 13 July – Sun 3 November 2013.
+The maps were part of the the 2113: A Canberra Odyssey exhibition open at CMAG between Sat 13 July – Sun 3 November 2013.

 Title: “The state of vegetation, waterways and the general landscape in the Canberra region c1813 based on observations by early explorers and surveyors”.